A run-down of my current tech setup

-Now, I use Nushell.
-It reimagines some parts of the shell, such as
+I also have my eye on Nushell, a really promising project.
+It reimagines some parts of the traditional shell, such as

 ls output, which is structured in Nu, making it easy to sort and filter.
 However, it's less known, so the tab completion is a bit lacking.